Lommix/ollamachad.nvim/README.md

 [chat.webm](https://github.com/Lommix/ollamachad.nvim/assets/84206502/2fc0addd-c8aa-4e81-911b-66574eb8f2a4)

-This plugin aims to provide a simple interface to chat with any Ollama model, or use the prompts to generate/modify text, while being very minimalistic and give the user full control over how to use it.
+This plugin aims to provide a simple interface to chat with any Ollama model or use the prompts to generate/modify text, while being very minimalistic and give the user full control over how to use it.

+The Chat can be used with any model.
+There is a hotkey to switch between any available model found in your ollama instance.

 # Installation & Configuration